Rasa Starter Pack: Insurance - Instructions

 By default, the Insurance Starter Pack always starts the chat session with "Hey Serena .." as the end user.
 You can easily adjust this to showcase multiple user profiles by filling in the “customer_first_name” slot with an adequate user name through an API call to the right Database.

-The Telecom Assistant includes three user profiles:
+The Insurance Assistant includes three user profiles:

 • Serena Williams with 123 as a customer id